frederic-perez/AmE-dictionary/data/dictionary.md

 __belabor__
 __belaboring__
 __belate__ _v_ :five::hammer: (belated)
-__belated__ _adj_ :five: /bih-LAY-tud/ Happening or coming very late or too late. _Olivia called her friend on his birthday to let him know that a belated gift from her was on its way._ _A belated shoutout to Dave for his recent contribution to the museum._
+__belated__ _adj_ :six: /bih-LAY-tud/ /bɪˈleɪtɪd/ Happening or coming very late or too late. _Olivia called her friend on his birthday to let him know that a belated gift from her was on its way._ _A belated shoutout to Dave for his recent contribution to the museum._
 __belatedly__ _adv_ :six::hammer:
 __belch<sup>1</sup>__ _v_ :three::hammer: _Smoke belched._ _Steam belches from the nuclear power plant._
 __belch<sup>2</sup>__ _n_